EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

-# Sentiment-Analysis: A Step-by-Step Guide
+# Simple Sentiment-Analysis: A Step-by-Step Guide

 Interested in learning Natural Language Processing (NLP) and Sentiment Analysis?
 This repository is designed to guide you through each step, from understanding data to setting up a sentiment analysis model.